Anjouan gaming licensing,

 After Curaçao's 2023 reform, operators who used to treat licensing as a checkbox suddenly owed six figures in new compliance costs.
 Anjouan absorbed that spillover.

-A single Anjouan licence covers casino, sportsbook, poker, and esports — no separate product classes.
+A single Anjouan gaming licence covers casino, sportsbook, poker, and esports with no separate product classes.
 Approval is measured in weeks, not months.
 Entry-level year-one budget starts around €27,578 (licence fee plus ALSI-administered IBC formation and consultant fees) where Malta is closer to €170,000.

-The regulatory framework is crypto-permissive.
+At the operator level the framework is crypto-permissive.
 Token whitelists are not enforced.
-Operators can denominate in stablecoins or native assets without a separate digital-asset authorisation layered on top of the gaming licence.
+Operators can denominate in stablecoins or native assets without a separate authorisation layered on top of the gaming licence.

-It is not the right jurisdiction for every product.
+It is not the right jurisdiction for every operator.
 It is the right jurisdiction for a lot more of them than it was three years ago.

 Real licences exist.